pouryany/HuangLabAssessment/readme.md

     ## [1] 308

-Our criteria for differential expression analysis is adjusted p-value of difference being less than 0.005 and fold-change magnitude greater than 1.
+Our criteria for differential expression analysis is having an adjusted p-value of difference less than 0.005 and fold-change magnitude greater than 1.
 I used Benjamini-Hochberg method for adjusting the p-values.
 This produces 308 DEG associated with TP53 mutation.
 Now we move on with enrichment analysis of the differential expressions.

 ``` r
 geneList <- (rownames(tT))